BioinfoNet/TeachingJupyterNotebooks/README.md

 - `README.md` : Markdown text with an explanation of how the user can make use of these resources.

-- `images:` Contains pictures that are embedded in the notebook.

 - `environment.yml`: Has instructions to create the same environment the creator has in your own system.